According to the FSB, at least 40 dead and 100 injured

 Press

 Update from March 22nd, 8:27 p.m.: After the attack on a Moscow hall that left people dead and injured, Russia's Central Investigative Committee has now opened proceedings into a suspected act of terrorism.
-The authority announced this via Telegram on Friday evening.
+The authority announced this via Telegram.

-Meanwhile, the USA also took a stand.
+Meanwhile, the USA also took a position on the current situation.
 “There is currently no indication that Ukraine or Ukrainians are involved in the gun attack,” said John Kirby, spokesman for the National Security Council.
 “I would advise you against establishing any connection with Ukraine at such an early stage,” he added.
 He uttered these words from the background of the Ukraine war.
 Russia massively attacked the country on February 24, 2022 – there has been war ever since.

 After shots in Moscow: FSB confirms deaths and injuries – Russia speaks of an act of terrorism